couchbaselabs/hands_on_n1ql/content/slide-55.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## Session Overview

 Let's look at keyspaces you're using so far.